If you’re biting your nails over the election, use these expert tips to reduce stress

 Practice positives

-To keep us safe, our brain has more wired for the negative, “so you have to really practice the positive,” Ackrill said.
+To keep us safe, our brain is more wired for the negative, “so you have to really practice the positive,” Ackrill said.
 That means frequent doses of uplifting thoughts are needed to strengthen those positive neural connections.
-Still would be good to have a source.

 Here’s the good news: Studies of twins find only about 25% of our optimism is programmed by our genes.
 The rest is up to us and how we respond to life’s lemons (including election uncertainty).